rastersoft/autovala/README.md

 ## History of versions ##
 * version 0.98.0 (2014-05-26)
     * Added support for GEdit 3.12 and later in the plugin
+    * Added a plugin for Scratch Text Editor
+    * Allows to create new projects from the plugins
     * Added folders */usr/lib64* and */usr/local/lib64* in the list for searching pkgconfig packages (enhances compatibility with Fedora)
     * Now it uses GNUInstallDirs with CMake, improving compatibility with non-debian-based systems
     * Now installs the autostart file in ${XDG\_CONFIG\_HOME}/autostart when the code is being installed in the $HOME directory